 They’re much more expensive than hotels – and more restricting: there will be set times for meals and the staff will be in and out of your room to serve meals, make your beds etc.

 I discovered apart-hotels when planning my solo trip.
 As the name suggests, they’re something between a hotel and an apartment.
-Rooms are still small but you get a tiny kitchen, dining area and desk so you can prepare simple meals.
+Rooms are still small but some have a tiny kitchen and dining area.
 The chain I like (Dormy Inn) has an onsen spa, laundry machines, shuttle bus and free ramen after 10pm!

 Apart-hotels are great for solo travellers and couples on a budget as you get the same amount of space as a hotel double but they’re much cheaper.
 Also handy for people travelling together who don’t want to share a room, or who need their own space.

 The downsides are that they can be quite basic and old-fashioned (mine was still using actual keys), the staff may be less fluent in English and many are situated in business areas, rather than tourist areas.

 Apartments are a great option for families (especially with small children) and large groups who want to be able to hang out together and cook meals.
 There are a few different varieties: a serviced apartment will usually include services like cleaning, while others are more independent, and Airbnbs can be someone’s actual home.
 You’ll find them in all locations, but it’s one way to live a bit more like a local in a residential area you might usually have no reason to visit.
 They often come with a pocket wifi unit too.